Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 This afternoon, we will travel by chartered boat up the Bosphorus to view lovely villas and elegant marble palaces along the shore.
 We will leave the vessel to dine in one of the excellent seafood restaurants along the strait.
 (B/L/D)

 An early flight takes us to Ankara, the capital of the country.
 Here, we examine the extraordinary collection of artifacts in the Museum of Anatolian Civilizations.
-The exhibits are housed within a splendidly restored 15th century covered bazaar.
+The exhibits are housed within a splendidly restored 15th-century covered bazaar.
 Displayed are frescoes from Çatalhüyük, grave offerings from Early Bronze Age burials at Alaca Hüyük, a unique and priceless collection of Hittite art, and discoveries from Gordion’s Midas Tomb.

-Located within the 7th century citadel above the city is one of the best surviving Byzantine forts.
+Located within the 7th-century citadel above the city is one of the best surviving Byzantine forts.
 Our lunch restaurant is within its walls with dazzling views over the city.

 Later, move on to Yazılıkaya, an open–air rock shrine located where a spring of fresh water once flowed.
 The former importance of the shrine is shown by the incised Hittite gods marching across the cliff face.